 Ginkgo is useful as a memory and concentration enhancer, and anti-vertigo agent.
 According to some studies, Ginkgo can significantly improve attention in healthy individuals.
 In one such study, the effect was almost immediate and reached its peak in 2.5 hours after the intake.

 Ginkgo side effects and cautions to include possible increased risk of bleeding, gastrointestinal discomfort, nausea, vomiting, diarrhea, headaches, dizziness, heart palpitations, and restlessness.
 If any of the side effects appear, stop the consumption immediately.

 Allium sativum commonly known as garlic is a species of the onion genus Allium.
 It is useful for both culinary and medicinal purposes.

 It has antibacterial, antiviral, and antifungal properties.
 Useful for heart disease, high cholesterol, and blood pressure irregularities.
 It prevents certain cancer (stomach and colon cancers).
 It is a remedy for infections (chest problems), digestive disorders, and fungal infections such as thrush.

 Is Low blood pressure natural herb safe?

-Remember that natural herbals are (organic chemical) medicines, so have side effects.
-Herbs too interact with other medicines.
-It is best to avoid or get (registered) herbal practitioner’s advice before taking herbals, if the treatment is for pregnant women, breast-feeding mother, child, or older people.
+Remember, natural herbs is also a medicine containing organic chemical, so may have side effects.
+Additionally, herbs interact with other drugs.
+Get registered herbal practitioner’s advice before taking herbs, if the treatment is for pregnant women, breastfeeding mother, child, or older people.